updated July 2009

 ~ Gooseberries ~ july Gooseberries

 This is the time for picking: peas, broad beans, strawberries, raspberries, gooseberries, blackberries, and digging those succulent early potatoes.
 Oh my aching back!
 Kate said she had never realised that strawberries could have so much flavour and Kay was typically on the mark when she said that there is a depth of flavour which is absent from those bought from the shops.
 This is true of all the allotment fare.
 The legumes are great steamed for a few minutes, if they actually reach the pan.
-People say they don’t like Broad Beans, but that’s because they have had commercial ones that were allowed to grow too large.
-Pick them small, twice or thrice the size of a pea, and they melt in the mouth.
-A great delicacy.

 Lettuce